 Home/EU advance deposit

 Please note that we are only able to sponsor full-time students on this programme for a Tier 4 visa.

-To apply for a PhD/doctoral programme, you will generally need to hold an honours degree at 2:1 level or above in an appropriate subject.
+To apply for the doctoral programme, you typically need to hold an honours degree at 2:1 level or above (or international equivalent) in an appropriate subject.
 A higher degree such as a master’s may be required.

-Applicants for whom English is not their first language will need to demonstrate that they meet the minimum English language requirement of IELTS at 7.0 and no component less than 6.5 (or equivalent).
+If English is not your first language, you will also need to demonstrate that you meet the minimum English language requirement of IELTS at 7.0, with no component less than 6.5 (or equivalent).

 Please include the following supporting documents with your application form:

 Your application will be considered jointly by Regent’s and the University of Northampton.
-We aim to process all applications within six weeks of the point of submission.
-Candidates will be required to attend an interview prior to an offer being made, either on campus or via Skype.
+We aim to process all applications within six weeks of the date of submission.
+You will be required to attend an interview before we can make you an offer of a place.
+This will take place either on campus or via Skype.

 Please note the following deadlines for both intakes: